 - The skin surrounding the stump is red, tender, or swollen.

-Remember to stick to sponge baths while your little one still has the umbilical cord stump.
-It will take about 1 to 4 weeks for it to fall off.
-Now, if your doctor tells you that you can bathe him normally, you can do it as long as you dry the cord area thoroughly.
+Remember to stick to sponge baths while your little one still has the stump.
+It will take about 1 to 4 weeks for it to fall off; but if it hasn’t separated by that time, communicate with your pediatrician to see the reason.
+Now, if your doctor tells you that you can bathe them normally, you can do it as long as you dry the stump area thoroughly.